MigueMartelo/crud-mevn-stack/README.md

 # CRUD MEVN Stack

-This is a CRUD of taks with MEVN Stack
+This is a CRUD of tasks with MEVN Stack